Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 This alternative pathway has a lower activation energy than the pathway without the catalyst.

-Here are the two pathways for a reaction.
+Below is a diagram showing two pathways for a reaction.

 The blue pathway is the energy profile for the reaction without the catalyst, and the red pathway is the energy profile for the reaction with the catalyst.